taolson/Admiran/doc/Compiler.md

 the ident is a `.`.
 If so, the identifer is treated as the module name of an Unresolved identifier or symbol, which is tokenized from the characters following the `.`.
 If not, the identifier is returned as an Unqualified identifier.

+Note that the compiler code itself currently doesn't use qualified identifiers internally, since it was originally written before the qualified identifiers mechanism was added.
+Instead, external names in a module that are likely to conflict with similar names from other modules have a short prefix appended to them that acts like a qualifier, e.g. `ex_bind` in the `exception` module, `st_bind` in the `lib/state` module, etc.  These will eventually be rewritten to use the qualified identifiers feature.

 ### Handling `$`

 The tokenizers handle `$` in two different ways: if the `$` is immediately followed (with no whitespace) by a letter or `_`, it